Parker’s Foundation Grant Program for Summer Camps and Preschool

 Performing Arts Scholarships

 All kids need outlets to express themselves and dream big!
 Help us be a springboard for fun and creativity by supporting scholarships for underprivileged children and youth for our performing arts programs.
-We have Music, Dance, Drama, Gymnastics, Cheer and much more to engage their creative juices, build their self-confidence and provide a stage to make their debut!
+We have Music, Dance, Drama, Gymnastics, Cheer, and much more to engage their creative juices, build their self-confidence, and provide a stage to make their debut!
 Donations will help offset the cost of program fees and costumes for our future stars.

 Free Summer Camps for Children in Shelters

 In a perfect world, we wouldn’t offer this program – because homelessness and domestic violence wouldn’t exist.
 But for the third straight year, we opened our popular, 10-week Summer Blast Camp at Prisco Community Center to children who live at Hesed House and Mutual Ground.
-A five-week session for residents typically costs $715, but all fees were waived for kids in shelters, thanks to a generous donor.
+A 5-week session for residents typically costs $552, but all fees were waived for kids in shelters, thanks to a generous donor.
 The goal of the camp is to produce a “normal” day for children who endure a difficult home life – or have no home at all.
 Their personal situation is protected, for only camp counselors are aware of their varying backgrounds.
-At camp, the kids engage in sports, games, arts and crafts, along with weekly special event days and fieldtrips.
+At camp, the kids engage in sports, games, arts and crafts, along with weekly special event days and field trips.